jnovosel22/Jack-N-Thermal-Imaging-Camera/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+## Accomplishments

+Since my last milestone, I completed my final modification.
+I successfully connected an MLX90640 thermal camera and an SG90 servo motor to a Raspberry Pi 4 as well as adding a seperate power source for the servo.
+The camera displays a live thermal image on a TV, and the servo rotates to track the hottest object in the camera's field of view.
+I also improved my tracking code by having the servo respond to where the hottest column is located instead of just the single hottest pixel, making the tracking more accurate.

+## Biggest Challenges and Triumphs

+The biggest challenge was getting the servo to track the heat correctly.
+There were times when it moved away from the hottest object instead of toward it, and I spent a lot of time changing my code, testing different ideas, and debugging until it worked.
+Another challenge was that I originally wanted to use both an Arduino and a Raspberry Pi, but I realized that would make the project much more complicated.
+I redesigned the project to use only the Raspberry Pi, which simplified both the hardware and software.
+Then finally my SSH stopped working during the project and I had to plug the Pi in directly to the TV via an HDMI cable.
+Overall though, my biggest accomplishment was getting everything to work together.
+Seeing the thermal image update in real time while the servo automatically tracked the hottest object made all of the troubleshooting worth it.
+It was really rewarding to see the final project come together.

+## What I Learned

+- Python programming
+- Raspberry Pi GPIO programming
+- I2C communication
+- Thermal imaging with the MLX90640 camera
+- Servo motor control
+- Breadboard wiring and electronics
+- Debugging hardware and software together
+- Breaking a large engineering problem into smaller steps

+One of the biggest lessons I learned was that engineering is mostly about solving problems.
+Almost nothing worked perfectly the first time, but every problem anad mistake helped me understand the project better and learn from the mistakes.

+## Furture Goals

+After everything I learned during BlueStamp Engineering, I'd like to continue building projects with the MLX90640 thermal camera.
+One idea I have is to revisit my original idea of building a thermal tracking car that can detect and follow the hottest object while avoiding obstacles.
+At the beginning of this project, that idea was too ambitious, but now that I understand how to use the Raspberry Pi, thermal camera, servo motors, and GPIO pins, I think it's something I could actually build in the future.
+I'd also like to experiment with other thermal imaging projects, improve the tracking system to make it smoother and more accurate, and continue learning about robotics, computer vision, and coding.
+This project gave me a strong foundation, and I'm excited to keep building on what I learned.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.